mit-rss/visual_servoing/README.md

 In this lab, your team will do the following:
 - Experiment/Prototype with several types of **object detection** algorithms
-- Learn how to transform a pixel from an image to a real world plane using **homography**
+- Learn how to transform a pixel from an image to a real world plane using **homography matrices**
 - Develop a **parking controller** to park your robot in front of an orange cone
 - Extend your parking controller into a **line following controller**

 ### Lab Modules
-This lab has a lot in it, so we are encouraging parallelization by breaking up the components of the lab into 4 distinct modules, which you will combine together.
-Each module tackles an interesting problem in computer vision/controls, and is designed to be implemented (initially) by itself, then finally combined into a working visual navigation algorithm.
+This lab has a lot.
+We encourage parallelization by breaking up the components of the lab into 4 distinct modules, which you will combine.
+Each module tackles an interesting problem in computer vision/controls, and is designed to be implemented (initially) by itself.
+Afterward, we can combine all parts into a working visual navigation algorithm!

 - [Module 1](#module1): Cone Detection via Color Segmentation
 - [Module 2](#module2): Object Detection via Template Matching and SIFT
-- [Module 3](#module3): Transforming pixels to a plane via Homography
+- [Module 3](#module3): Transforming pixels to a plane via Homography Matrices
 - [Module 4](#module4): Writing a parking controller.
 - [Synthesis](#synthesis): Deploying all components together; Application to line following.

 Here’s how they fit together.
 Modules 1 and 2 cover object detection algorithms.
-Comparing different algorithms will give you a better feel for what is out there.
-Module 3 will teach you how to convert a pixel to a plane in the real world.
+Module 3 teaches you how to convert a pixel to a plane in the real world.
 Combining 1 and 3 will tell you where a cone is relative to your robot.
-Module 4 will park a robot in front of a simulated cone.
-Bring in modules 1 and 3 and put it on hardware to park in real life.
+Module 4 will park your robot in front of a simulated cone.
+Combine modules 1,3 and 4 to park in real life.
 Now make some modifications to follow a line instead!

 ## Submission and Grading

 Lab 4 will require a briefing and **no report**.
-You will deliver an 8-minute briefing presentation (plus 3 minutes Q&A) together with your team, upload the briefing slides to your github pages website, and submit a [team member assessment form](https://docs.google.com/forms/d/e/1FAIpQLSfxNm0h0f3fDOY3_hEm_MRlWVm2kYex5NjhRUbauTe4U4gwzw/viewform).
+You will deliver an 8-minute briefing presentation (plus 3 minutes Q&A) together with your team, upload the briefing slides to your github pages website, and submit a [team member assessment form](https://docs.google.com/forms/d/e/1FAIpQLSfnnSIP1FSbPQzoFKLAvxCpH1qmOnCrfsf6qtVDNdU5lJED9Q/viewform?usp=dialog).
 See the deliverables chart at the top of this page for due dates and times.

 You can view the rubric for the [briefing](https://docs.google.com/document/d/1dGBsSiT4_HnIwpF9Xghsw_nbOH6Ebm37) for more details on specific grading criteria.
 You will receive a grade out of 10 points.
 Your final lab grade will also be out of 10 points, based on the following weights: